astrochun/Zcalbase_gal/Analysis/README.md

 The run function requires the following variables.
 (Give example then example)

-- dataset -> keyword used to define binning method  options: Grid, O32_Grid, R23_Grid, n_Bins
+- `dataset`: keyword used to define binning method  options: Grid, O32_Grid, R23_Grid, n_Bins
-- y_correction -> determines if the smoothed (movingaverage_box1D) version of y is used in zoom_and_gauss_general.py
+- `y_correction`: determines if the smoothed (movingaverage_box1D) version of y is used in zoom_and_gauss_general.py
-- n_split -> determined how many times the R23 bins are split when using manual binning
+- `n_split`: determined how many times the R23 bins are split when using manual binning
-- adaptive -> determines if the R23 bins have equal or different number of spectra in them in binning method
+- `adaptive`: determines if the R23 bins have equal or different number of spectra in them in binning method
-- dustatten -> determines if dust attenuation corrections are applied
+- `dustatten`: determines if dust attenuation corrections are applied
-- mask -> determines if the night sky mask is used in Stackingboth_MasterGrid.py
+- `mask`: determines if the night sky mask is used in Stackingboth_MasterGrid.py

 Difference between analyses

 Different grid methods were utilize throughout the process of developing this study.
 The dataset option determines which grid method is used.
 For the run_grid_R23_O32_analysis(), the following options are available.
-- Grid -> set two dimensional grid with equal lengthen sides
+- `Grid`: set two dimensional grid with equal lengthen sides
-- O32_Grid -> one dimensional grid that bins in O32
+- `O32_Grid`: one dimensional grid that bins in O32
-- R23_Grid -> one dimensional grid that bins in R23
+- `R23_Grid`: one dimensional grid that bins in R23
-- n_Bins -> two dimensional grid with a set number of spectra in each bin bins in R23 then in O32
+- `n_Bins`: two dimensional grid with a set number of spectra in each bin bins in R23 then in O32

 Calling the run function

+    ```python
     general.run_grid_r23_o32_analysis(dataset, y_correction, n_split,
     adaptive, dustatten, mask)
+    ```

 Steps taking throughout run function:

 1. Gets the valid data for the study using get_det3()
     ```python
     general.get_det3(fitspath, fitspath_ini)
     ```

 2. Calls correct binning function for dataset

     ```python
     if dataset == 'O32_Grid':
         single_grid_o32.single_grid_o32(fitspath, bin_pdf_pages, bin_outfile,